bracesoftware/DETUtils-Old/docs/d_ascii.md

 # d_ascii.inc
-Pawn ASCII - ASCII character prefefines.
+Pawn ASCII - ASCII character predefines.

 [Go back to home page...](README.md)
 ## How to start to use?